tabitatk/ManualIoT/README.md

 <img src="/images-manual/pixelerror.png" width="1000px">

 I dont know what it means so i started looking for diffirent tips on google.
-So i tried to write a bit of my own and with googles help. i wanted to say if the hour is 14 i will get a message of hello, it's else suck it boys. so i tried this and it works
+I tried to write a bit of my own and with google's help.
+I wanted to say if the hour is 14 i will get a message of hello, else "suck it boys".
+So i tried this and it worked.
 <img src="/images-manual/if-else.png" width="300px">